jacobemcken/jacobemcken.github.io/_posts/2023-10-19-writing-clojurescript-for-google-cloud-run.md

 ## SHA & crypt with Google Closure Tools

-For signature verification the [Google Closure compiler][] comes out of the box with functionality for exactly this purpose.
+For signature verification, the [Google Closure compiler][] comes out of the box with functionality for exactly this purpose.
 There is no need to install third party libraries.

 Unlike Clojure on the JVM,